-These two and four-stroke engines are spewing toxic and carcinogenic pollutants – including benzene, butadiene, and formaldehyde – that linger at ground level and eventually land on surfaces.
-So as we walk, jog, play outside, or even sit inside our homes, these highly unfiltered and dirty compounds are floating in the air we breathe.
+These two and four-stroke engines are spewing heavy metals and carcinogens that linger at ground level.
+So as we walk, jog, play, or even sit inside our homes, these highly unfiltered and dirty compounds are landing all around us.

-These health impacts are more severe for children, the elderly, and people with compromised immune systems.
+As with any pollutants, impacts are most severe for children, the elderly, and people with compromised immune systems.

 “Internal combustion power tools and leaf blowers (“equipment”) pose multiple hazards to human health.
 Children are the most susceptible members of our population to these hazards because they breathe more air per pound of body weight per day than adults and thus inhale more of any pollutants that are thrown into the air by this equipment.
 Children’s vulnerability to the health effects of this equipment is further magnified by the fact that they are passing through the stages of early development, and thus their lungs, ears, eyes, and other organ systems are inherently more sensitive to environmental hazards than the organs of adults.”
 (Sheffield, Perry, MD, et al., 2010)

-Gas-powered landscaping equipment is harming our air, water, and even our soils.
-These two- and four-stroke engines emit high levels of hydrocarbons from burned and unburned fuel, carbon monoxide, nitrogen oxides, and reactive organic gases.
+Gas-powered gardening equipment is egregiously polluting our air, water, and even our soil.
+These two- and four-stroke engines emit high levels of hydrocarbons from burned and unburned fuel including carbon monoxide, nitrogen oxides, and reactive organic gases.

 These go on to form low-level ozone, which causes the much-reviled brown smog that hovers over Los Angeles.
 And nitrogen oxides contribute to acid rain.
 Thanks to evaporation, leaf blowers even pollute while they’re not in use.
 (TerraNova; EPA, 2015)